nilsrennebarth/oodbpyges/notes.rst

 Note however, that the order of the returned list need not correspond to the sheet's indices.

+To get/set the active sheet of a calc, use the property `calc.CurrentController.ActiveSheet`.

 You can obtain a cell using the getCellByPosition(x,y) method. x and y are zero based.
 You can obtain a cell range (mostly equivalent to selecting some cells using the mouse in the GUI) with getCellRangeByPosition(x0,y0,x1,y1),